Georgie Parker (field hockey): International hockey

+International goals

 AFL Women's career

 In May 2017, Parker signed with Collingwood as a rookie for the 2018 AFL Women's season, fielding an offer from Adelaide too.
 She had no prior experience playing Australian football, but Collingwood viewed her as a potential midfield and forward line option.

 On 4 June 2018, Parker was elevated to Collingwood's senior list ahead of the 2019 season.

 In April 2019, Parker was delisted by Collingwood.